What’s New

 Review all reward groups

-Once saved: The page goes live, replacing the old scope and bounty structure.
-Hackers can see the new Scope & Rewards page
+Once published: The page goes live, replacing the old scope and bounty structure.
+Hackers can see the new Scope and rewards page

 AI-Powered Migration Assist